-Additionally, some members of the EWG participated in tours of two MSBA school projects that took place on February 14, 2019.
+Finally, some members of the EWG participated in tours of two MSBA school projects that took place on February 14, 2019.
 The first tour was to the Hunking K-8 School in Haverhill, MA, and the second tour was to the Beverly Middle School in Beverly, MA.

-The following pages offer a summary of notes taken and information gathered during each workshop.
-If you have questions, or would like to add comments or ideas to this evolving narrative please contact Superintendent Marilyn Tencza at tenczam@lpsma.net
+Agendas for each of the three workshops as well as list of workshop participants can be found at the end of this document.
+If you have questions, or would like to add comments or ideas to this evolving narrative please contact Superintendent Marilyn Tencza at tenczam@lpsma.net.